 |Water requirement –|

 |Total Returns – Per Year||1,800,000|

 Disclaimer: (The above calculations are indicative only.)

-Anthurium is the best-cut flower for export, because of leafless stem and good vase life.
-If cultivated scientifically, this crop can earn valuable foreign exchange to our country.
+Anthurium is the best-cut flower for export because of its leafless stem and good vase life.
+If cultivated scientifically, this crop can earn valuable foreign exchange for our country.